-material he has chewed or swallowed or torn into pieces and the candidate refuses to sign the documents and also misbehave with the invigilence staff. Ø Consulting the invigilator for anwering the question in examination or communicating with examiner or any other person connected with examination for favor Cancel the examination of that paper for which the examinee was found consulting the invigilator or cancel the examination of all the subjects/paper registered by the candidate for concerned semester for which he was found communicating with examiner/examiners or any other person connected with the examination favour. f Cases of impersonation i.e. sending some other persone to take the examination.
-Cancel the University examination of all the subjects registered by the candidate for concerned semester or subsequent semester (if any) of the same session and debar him/her from all semester examination for immediate next semester.
-Moreover legal action shall be initiated if an outsider is involved.
-4 Cases not covered under any of the above clauses The committee may recommend appropriate action/decision in each case.

-5 Mass copying a In the single building/hall/room- Cancel the relevant examination of students of that building/hall/room.
-Debar the building/hall Supritendent and other involved directly or indirectly from the examination work such as invigilation and paper setting valuation etc. for the next six session (Three years) of semester examination. b In a centre/ building Cancel the relevant examination of students of that building/hall/room.
-Debar the building/hall Supritendent and other involved directly or indirectly from the examination work such as invigilation and paper setting valuation etc. for the next six session (Three years) and cancel the examination centre for two years.
+caught with a material which he has chewed or swallowed or tom into pieces and the candidate refuses to sign the documents and also misbehave with the invigilation staff. (e) Consulting the invigilator for answering the questions in the examination or communicating with the examiner or any other person connected with the examination for favor.
+Cancel the Examination of that Paper for which the examinee was found consulting the invigilator or Cancel the Examinations of all subjects/Papers registered by the candidate for concerned semester for which he was found communicating with the examiner /examiners or any other person connected with the examination for favor. (f) Cases of impersonation i.e. sending some other person to take the examination.
+Cancel the University Examinations of all subjects registered by the candidate for concerned semester and subsequent semesters (if any) of the same session and debar him/her from all semester examinations for immediate next session.
+Moreover, relevant legal action shall be initiated if an outsider is involved.
+(V) Cases not covered under any of the above clauses.
+The Committee may recommend appropriate action/decision in each case.
+(VI) Mass copying: - a) In the Single Building /Hall/Room: - Cancel the relevant examination taken by the students of that Building /Hall/Room.
+Debar the concerned Building /Hall Superintendent and other involved directly or indirectly from the examination work such as invigilation, question paper setting, valuation, etc. for the next six sessions (Three Years) of semester examinations. ь) In a Centre/Building: Cancel the relevant examination taken by the students of the Centre/Building.
+Debar the Superintendents and the Chief Superintendent and other involved directly or indirectly from the examination work such as invigilation, question paper setting, valuation etc. for the next six examination sessions (Three Years) and cancel the examination center for two years.